flumeapp/help.flumeapp.com/whatsnew/README.md

 * IMPROVED: The Touch bar now uses system-designed red/green/blue colours, and the upload button will also respect the accent colour on macOS 10.14 Mojave.
 * IMPROVED: Unread "dots" will now use the accent control colour on macOS 10.14 Mojave.
 * IMPROVED: When using the "resize to fit" function or scale adjustment on uploads, the previous background color is saved and automatically set.
+* IMPROVED: Updated the suggestions button image in the profile header to make it look less like the following button image.
 * FIXED: When changing the accent colour on macOS 10.14 Mojave, any adjustments/filters made on any currently open upload windows appeared as if they had been reset.
 * FIXED: A potential crash when adding user tags on the upload window.
 * FIXED: Disabled option+ENTER when searching to tag users on uploads from entering a newline.